hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step3-deploy-yaml.md

 `kubectl create -f nginx.yaml`{{execute}}

 Notice the manifest defines both a `Kind: Deployment` and a `Kind: Service`.
-The Deployment defines the Nginx in a container and in a Pod.
+The Deployment defines the Nginx in a container and a Pod.
 The Service provides an access point and load balancer in front of the Pod.
 This specific deployment has three Pods specified.

 As we did in the previous step, inspect the starting resources.
 This time they are named `nginx-two`.